slatedocs/slate/source/includes/_apiv1.md

 }
 ```

-This endpoint is used to post a new business listings to MojoPages.
+This endpoint is used to post a new business listings to LocalStack.

 ### HTTP Request